Close

 Your rights as a divorced military spouse

 The Uniformed Services Former Spouse Protection Act is a federal law that provides certain benefits to former spouses of military service members.
-Former spouses who do not remarry may receive medical, commissary, exchange and movie theater privileges under the MWR program, along with other benefits, if they meet the requirements of what is known as the 20/20/20 rule:
+Former spouses who do not remarry may receive medical, commissary, exchange and/or movie theater privileges under the MWR program, along with other benefits, if they meet the requirements of what is known as the 20/20/20 rule:

 • The former spouse was married to the military member for at least 20 years at the time of the divorce, dissolution or annulment.